Where do I find non-traditional items like Agave, Gluten Free Breads, and Almond Milk?

 My experience has been that most people tend to complain about the texture of gluten free breads, not the taste.
 The texture of gluten free breads tend to vary, though, depending on the bread and the type.
 I would suggest that folks try different brands and different types until they find one that they like.
 If you’re lucky you can try them at other people’s houses without having to purchase them yourself!
 For myself, the two which I like the best are Udi’s Millet-Chai bread and Food for Life’s Millet bread.
 The texture and taste appeal to me when the bread is toasted.
 As well, they freeze wonderfully which is something I need since I so seldom eat bread.
 I can keep these in the freezer and just pull out a slice or two as I want them.
 Food for Life’s bread has the advantage that it’s fruit juice sweetened, too.

-What if I want to substitute a gluten free flour mix that isn’t Authentic Foods?
+What if I want to substitute a gluten free flour mix that isn’t one you used?

-Most of the recipes are listed with whole wheat flour amounts.
-For those recipes, simply follow the instructions that your gluten free blend states for substituting for every one cup of flour.
-If one of my recipes is actually written with the Authentic Foods gluten free flour amount, you simply add 1/4 cup for each cup to figure out what the whole wheat flour amount would be.
+If the recipe listed has whole wheat flour amounts, simply follow the instructions that your gluten free blend states for substituting for every one cup of flour.
+If one of my recipes is actually written with a specific gluten free flour, you can substitute another blend.
+Just know that different blends will sometimes affect the structure and taste of the recipe.
+If you want to use whole wheat flour, you simply add 1/4 cup for each cup of gluten free flour to figure out what the whole wheat flour amount would be.
 For example, if the recipe says to use 2 cups of the Authentic Foods gluten free flour, that means we would use 2 1/2 cups of whole wheat flour.
-Once you know that, you can simply follow your gluten free flour’s instructions for substituting for regular flour.

 Do you ever use Egg Beaters instead of just plain egg whites?